Ross Mathews

 Ross Mathews (born September 24, 1979) is an American television host and personality.
-He first rose to fame as an intern and a correspondent for The Tonight Show with Jay Leno; he was known as "Ross the Intern" on air.
+He rose to fame as "Ross the Intern" as a correspondent for The Tonight Show with Jay Leno.

-Mathews has appeared on Celebrity Fit Club, The Insider, Celebrity Big Brother, and as a weekly panelist on Chelsea Lately.
-He is a judge on RuPaul's Drag Race, hosts a weekly podcast with Westwood One Studios, and assists with hosting The Drew Barrymore Show.
-He has been a co-host on Live from E! and correspondent on The Jay Leno Show.
+Mathews has appeared on Chelsea Lately, Celebrity Fit Club, The Insider, Celebrity Big Brother as well as his own talk show Hello Ross.
+Ross is currently an executive producer and judge on RuPaul's Drag Race and co-hosts The Drew Barrymore Show with Drew Barrymore.

 Early life

-Raised in Mount Vernon, Washington, Mathews graduated from Mount Vernon High School and graduated from the University of La Verne, in La Verne, California in 2002.
+Raised in Mount Vernon, Washington, Mathews graduated from Mount Vernon High School and graduated from the University of La Verne, in La Verne, California, in 2002.
 He majored in communications and competed in speech and debate competitions.

 Career

 Mathews began as an intern on The Tonight Show with Jay Leno.
-Beginning in December 2001 he covered movie premieres, the Academy Awards, two Winter Olympic Games, and other events.
+Beginning in December 2001, he covered movie premieres, the Academy Awards, two Winter Olympic Games, and other events.